yvelikova/axway-open-docs/content/en/docs/central/subscription-for-the-consumer.md

 ---
 title: Subscription for the consumer
+linkTitle: Subscription for the consumer
+draft: true
+weight: 100
 description: A subscription provides the consumer, or subscriber, with the required security, quota and endpoint materials to correctly consume the API.
 ---